openjdk/leyden/README.md

 For example, sometimes you may perform the training run on a large development host, and then use a container to run the application in a small production node.
-In the following scenario, as the collector is not explicitly specified, the VM will automatically pick G1 for the training run, and SerialGC for the production run (due to its limited amount of memory):
+In the following scenario, as the collector is not explicitly specified, the VM will automatically pick G1 for the training run, and SerialGC for the production run (due to its limited amount of memory).
+The following example assumes that you have extracted the Leyden Early Access Release under `/tmp/leyden-ea/jdk-24`.

 ```
 # training run (uses G1 by default)